Frequently Asked Questions | Therapy with Kristy Leone, Art Therapist in Maryland

 I’m both a licensed clinical professional counselor (LCPC) and a licensed and board-certified art therapist (LCPAT, ATR-BC).
 That means I’m trained and credentialed to provide talk therapy, art therapy, and integrative approaches like walk-and-talk therapy outdoors and somatic healing practices.
 Whether we use art, conversation, mindfulness, or evidence-based practices like ACT and ERP for OCD, therapy is always tailored to what works best for you.

-Walk-and-talk therapy sounds amazing!
+Walk-and-talk therapy outside in nature sounds amazing!
 How does that work?
+How can we make sure that therapy is still confidential outdoors?

-Walk-and-talk therapy helps regulate our nervous system and can help boost our mood (just from being outside!).
-Walk-and-talk therapy can be especially beneficial for individuals of all ages who are seeking a more dynamic, embodied way to engage with their emotions.
+Walk-and-talk therapy helps regulate our nervous system and can help boost our mood!
+Nature therapy outside can be especially beneficial for individuals of all ages who are seeking a more dynamic, embodied way to engage with their emotions.
 It’s often helpful for those who are looking to build a deeper connection with themselves or their surroundings, whether they’re navigating personal growth, stress, or trauma.
-I meet with clients at Patterson Park or Perry Hall based on which location is more convenient for you!
+I meet with clients at Patterson Park, Perry Hall, and Timonium based on which location is most convenient for you!

 What are your specialties?